Waheed Murad

-Born in Sialkot, Pakistan, he graduated from the S.M.
-Arts College Karachi, and then earned a master's degree in English literature from University of Karachi.
+Murad was born in Sialkot, Pakistan.
+He graduated from the S. M. Arts College Karachi, and then earned a master's degree in English literature from University of Karachi.
 He started his film career in a cameo in 1959 in the film Saathi when he was 21 years old.
-One of his films, Armaan, which was produced by him, was a great success.
+The film, Armaan, which was produced by him, was the first Pakistani film to complete 75 weeks in cinemas.
 Murad is the only actor of film industry to secure the highest number of platinum, diamond, golden and silver jubilees.
 He mesmerized Pakistani nation during 1960s and 1970s more than anyone before or after and is considered to be evergreen chocolate hero of Pakistan's silver screen history.
 He acted in 125 feature films and earned 32 film awards.

 In November 2010, 27 years after his death, the Pakistani President Asif Ali Zardari posthumously awarded him the Sitara-e-Imtiaz, the third highest honour and civilian award by the State of Pakistan, given in the fields of literature, arts, sports, medicine, or science.